 RHOMBIC LEAF FIG Ficus tinctoria var gibbosa Blume (1825) SECTION: SYCIDIUM

 Latin: tinctoria=dye.
 The latex of this fig can be used for dyeing cloth yellow.
 Gibbosa= named after Lillian Gibbs an English botanist who climbed Kinabalu in February 2010 and who first discovered this fig.

 Habit: Epiphytic climber or small tree.
 Locally common in some coastal towns often growing on buildings and in parks.

 Leaf: The leaves are extremely varied often rhombic (squared off) – see illustrations.

 Fig: Very small in pairs at the base of the leaf ripening yellow to orange to red.

-Distinguish: By the very thick waxy leaves often rhombic (with square angles) in shape but the leaves may also be long and slim.
+Distinguish: By the thick waxy leaves often rhombic (with square angles) in shape but the leaves may also be long and slim.
 Leaves dry a curious orange brown colour.